pchanda/TinkerML/_posts/2018-02-02-Protein-Graph-Convolutions.md

 receptor-residue --> receptor_graph_conv_layer1 --> receptor_graph_conv_layer1
 ```

-So input1 will represent the input to th network containing information for ligand residue of the pair, analogously, input2 will represent the input to th network containing information for receptor residue of the pair.
-We will use the following function to perform the graph convolution (e.g. in ligand_graph_conv_layer1 and receptor_graph_conv_layer2) :
+So input1 will represent the input to the network containing information for ligand residue of the pair, analogously, input2 will represent the input to th network containing information for receptor residue of the pair.
+We will use the following function 'node_average_model' to perform the graph convolution (e.g. in ligand_graph_conv_layer1 and receptor_graph_conv_layer2) :

 ```python
 import numpy as np